PostHog/posthog.com/contents/handbook/people/time-off.md

 The same rules as above apply regardless of the vacation length.

 You can add the team time off calendar to Google Calendar by following [these instructions](https://intercom.help/charliehr/en/articles/839648-importing-your-time-off-calendar-to-google-calendar) on CharlieHR as well.
 CharlieHR only refreshes the calendar twice a day, so any changes you make won't be reflected immediately.

+## Flexible working

+We operate on a trust basis and we don't count hours or days worked.
+We trust everyone to manage their own time.

+Whether you have an appointment with your doctor, school run with your kids or you want to finish an hour early to meet friends or family - we don't mind and you don't need to tell us.
+Please just add it to your calendar and if you are customer-facing, please make sure you have cover.

 ## When you should have time off